pace-neutrons/Horace/documentation/add/07-sqw_redesign.md

 ### Main Header

-The `MainHeader` object contains high-level metadata for the `SQW` or `DND` object.
+The `MainHeader` object contains high-level metadata for the `sqw` or `dnd` object.
 The dataset title and file location.

 ### Experiment